SIDN/dmap-site/index.md

 We are more than happy to make Dmap availble for researchers, both code and binaries.
 We just would not like it to be used commercially.

-Therefore, if you are a reseracher, just do the following:
+Therefore, if you are a researcher, just do the following:
   1. Send a request to sidnlabs at sidn .nl with the following information:
      * Name
      * University/Research Center/Research Group